Getting Started with NakaPay

 Step 3: Create a Payment Request

 To receive a payment, you first need to create a payment request.
-This will typically generate a Lightning invoice.
+This will generate a Lightning invoice that customers can pay.
+NakaPay automatically determines whether to use your connected wallet (non-custodial) or our managed system (custodial) based on your account configuration.

 You'll make a POST